 Is it healthy and as effective as people say?

-In this guide, we’ll take you through the good, the bad, and the ugly of dry fasting, and uncover answers to the following questions:
+In this guide, we’ll take you through the good, the bad, and the ugly of dry fasting.

 Research supports the fact that intermittent fasting goes a long way in effectively reducing your weight and improving your health.
 While the most common methods of fasting involve the consumption of a reasonable amount of water, the case is different when it comes to dry fasting.